PoliciesUsing AI

 This guide gives you a clear, practical framework to:

-- Define low, medium and high-risk AI use in a council context
+• Define low, medium and high-risk AI use

-- Understand what tools are safe to use in what situations
+• Understand what AI models are safe to use in what situations

-Whether you’re working as an employee for a council or as a consultant delivering projects for a council, this guide helps you move forward safely and responsibly.
+Whether you’re working as an employee or a consultant, this guide helps you move forward safely and responsibly.

 Why it matters

-The councils that get this right won’t just protect data, they’ll also empower their staff to do better work, faster.
+The organisations that get this right won’t just protect data, they’ll also empower their staff and consultants to do better work, faster.

 Who it’s for